SlidingSteven/SecurityQuestionEvaluator/README.md

 filenameWithNoExtension.functionName(WhateverParameters, you, need)
 ```

-If you would rather write JS functions straight on the HTML pages that works all the same.
+If you would rather write JS functions straight on the HTML pages that works too, but you will have to figure out how to make it work.